Suicide: Helping a Friend

-Severe signs of depression are also important to recognize, such as extreme agitation, neglect of physical health, feelings of desperation, and dangerous behavior such as drinking excessively or mixing drugs.
+Severe signs of depression (embedded link to our depression webpage) are also important to recognize, specifically extreme agitation, neglect of physical health, feelings of desperation, and dangerous behavior such as drinking excessively or mixing drugs.

-What to do if you suspect a friend may be suicidal?
+If you suspect a friend may be suicidal...